patrickleweryharris/coffee/README.md

 Requests can now be sent to `localhost:8080/api`

 To run just the client, do:
 ```
 $ npm run client
 ```
-The client will now run at `localhost:3000/`
+The client will now run at `localhost:3000/`.
+Note that if the server is not running users cannot log in, save gifs, etc...

 Please see [Solutions.md](/Solutions.md) for detailed usage instructions.